openedx/edx-platform/docs/en_us/olx/source/organizing-course/course-structure-overview.rst

 Courseware is the main content of your course, namely lessons and assessments.
 The following list describes how courseware is organized in OLX:

-* Course sections are at the top level of your course and typically represent a time period.
-In OLX, sections are represented by ``chapter`` elements.
+* Course chapters are at the top level of your course and typically represent a time period.
+In Studio, chapters are called 'sections.'

-* A section contains one or more subsections.
-Course subsections are parts of a section, and usually represent a topic or other organizing principle.
-In OLX, subsections are represented by ``sequential`` elements.

-* A subsection contains one or more units.
-In OLX, units are represented by ``vertical`` elements.

-* Course units are lessons in a subsection that students view as single pages.
-  A unit contains one or more components.
-Course components are objects within units that contain your actual course content.
-For more information, see:
+* A section contains one or more children which correspond to top-level pages in the course.
+Studio calls these 'subsections' and is currently restricted to ``sequential`` elements at this level.
+OLX supports any XBlock at this level.

+* Courses are composed of structural elements, such as ``sequential`` and ``vertical``, and leaf-nodes or content elements, such as ``html`` or ``problem``.
+Studio has a fixed hierarchy where children of ``sequential`` elements are ``vertical`` elements (called units), and children of ``vertical`` elements are leaf elements (called modules).

   * :ref:`Course Components`
   * :ref:`Problems and Tools`